 Delhi’s AQI, which is usually “very poor”, stood at 506 the day after Diwali.
 On Tuesday, AQI read “severe”, touching 740 in the Delhi University area, according to the ministry of earth sciences’ air quality monitor, SAFAR.
 “Severe” indicates that the air affects healthy people too and not just those with existing diseases.

 What’s a good or bad AQI?

 An AQI between 0-50 is considered “good”.51-100 is considered “satisfactory”, 101-200 is “moderate”,201-300 is “poor”, 401-500 is “severe” and an AQI above 500 is in the “severe-plus emergency” category.
 The Supreme Court ordered that only green firecrackers be manufactured and sold.
-These firecrackers are a huge step taken by the government as they cause 30% fewer fuel discharge of something, especially gas or radiation.
+These firecrackers are a huge step taken by the government as they cause 30% fewer fuel emissions.
 However, this endeavour failed to draw buyers due to a lack of variety and extremely high pricing.

 The AQI is also causing a varying amount of health problems among Delhi’s residents –like aggravated cardiovascular and respiratory illness, damage to respiratory cells, extreme lung aging, loss of of lung capacity etc.

-What Delhi needs is a plan to eliminate industrial fuel discharge of something, especially gas or radiation, improve public transport and sanitation, and minimize burning of crops, dumping of waste and sewage.
+What Delhi needs is a plan to eliminate industrial fuel emissions, improve public transport and sanitation, and minimize burning of crops, dumping of waste and sewage.
 If this is not done, Delhi-NCR will be in the throes of a prolonged smoggy winter again in 2019.